naletras/naletras.github.io/_pages/talks.md

 {% include base_path %}

+* Language modelling for the sake of language modelling, Invited talk at University of Cambridge (May 2024)
+* Language modelling for the sake of language modelling, Inaugural Lecture, University of Sheffield (Apr 2024)
 * Towards compute efficient language models, Invited talk at MBZUAI (May 2023)
 * Towards compute efficient language models, Invited talk at University of Liverpool (Feb 2023)
 * Towards compute efficient language models, Invited talk at Cardiff University (Feb 2023)